 3. My Favorite View Of The Hollywood Sign

-However, there are several things to keep in mind when viewing the Hollywood sign from Lake Hollywood Park.
+However, there are several things to keep in mind when trying to see the Hollywood sign while down Lake Hollywood Drive.
 Most importantly, remember that this is a residential area.
 People live in these homes, and kids play in this park.
-Respect the area as if it were your neighborhood, being mindful of private drives, traffic, and speed limits.
-Although Lake Hollywood Park is a lesser-known spot for viewing the Hollywood sign, it’s still quite popular.
-Expect limited parking and a steep hike up the sidewalk to the best viewing spot.

 Pro Tip: In addition to my favorite viewing spots, this website provides a helpful map and several other sign-viewing tips including the best selfie spots.